Apply

 Requests for Exemptions

-Requests for exemption must be submitted in writing to Integrated Web Services (Information Services Web Manager or Associate Director of Digital Communications (UAC)).
+Requests for exemption must be submitted in writing to the Integrated Web Services Manager (IS) or Associate Director of Marketing and Digital Communications (UCM).

 Related Information